mth/yeti/doc/intro.rst

 Type Aliases using 'shared'
 +++++++++++++++++++++++++++++

-Often types are quite complex and writing the ``typedef`` is accordingly much code, which is annoying when you know that yeti anway inferes the right type.
+Often types are quite complex, and writing the ``typedef`` is therefore much code, which is annoying, when you know that yeti already infers the right type.

 Therefore alias-types can be implicitly defined using the ``typedef shared``` keywords.

-Lets say we have cowboys and horses want to map their respective relatives ::
+Lets say we have cowboys and horses, and want to map their respective relatives ::

     program cowboys;